 If you can't attend the collection event, you can drop unwanted medications off at a local collection facility such as the Albany Police Department (1117 Jackson St, NE) or Philomath Police Department (1010 Applegate Street).
 Check this page for updated information on upcoming collection events.

-Please check this web page in the spring for more detailed information on potential collection events in April 2014.
+Please check this web page again in the spring for more detailed information on collection events in April 2015.

 What else can you do?